originalmattrandall/cs50_final_project/readme.md

 # Description
 Small Sales analytics tool.
-Designed to take sales data and present it in a much more visual way for companies to get and understanding of their data.
-For the cs50 final project some very basic features will be delivered, it is likely this will be an ongoing project where new features and UI updates will occur.
+Designed to take sales data and present it in a much more visual way for companies to get an understanding of their data.
+For the cs50 final project some very basic features will be delivered, it is likely this will be an ongoing project where new features and UI updates will occur as I have spare time to add more.

 # Feaures List
 - [x] Bar Chart